Nonac/PIMS/Report/Project_evaluation/README.md

 That group member was also mainly in charge of creating issues and allocating specific tasks on group members.
 Then the issues got closed when they were solved.

+### 大爷写的
+When we have done all the testing, we branch out to integrate, release and reflect on the project.
+We finished building the desktop widget, which taught us a lot, including the use of development tools.
+However, what we learned was more about how to collaborate in teams to enable software development.

 <a name="_coronavirus"></a>